muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

 *LESS-THAN SIGN* character `<`.

-A **Rational** artifact uses 3..N octets to represent the general case of any rational as a 2-tuple-denoting octet, which corresponds to the ASCII/UTF-8 *SOLIDUS* character `/` which has a common mnemonic of numeric division or rationals/fractions, followed by 2 **Integer** artifacts which represent in order a numerator and denominator.
+A **Rational** artifact uses 3..N octets to represent the general case of any rational as a pair-denoting octet, which corresponds to the ASCII/UTF-8 *SOLIDUS* character `/` which has a common mnemonic of numeric division or rationals/fractions, followed by 2 **Integer** artifacts which represent in order a numerator and denominator.